lemonnish/personal-website-travel/_posts/2015-09-08-glacier-peak-wilderness-hike-to-white-pass.md

 We were probably the least experienced people to camp at the pass that weekend.
 The trail is popular among people attempting to summit Glacier Peak; we passed many groups carrying ice picks, ice climbing boots, and helmets.
 Although we didn't talk to him personally, there was a guy camping near us who had started at the Mexican border and was one week from finishing the PCT.

-Trailhead: Sloan Creek Campgrounds
+Trailhead | Sloan Creek Campgrounds
-Campgrounds: White Pass
+Campground | White Pass
-Total distance: 9.15 miles per day (18.3 miles total)
+Total distance | 9.15 miles per day (18.3 miles total) Total elevation gain | 3600 ft
-Total elevation gain: 3600 ft
+{: .mid-align-2-col }

 <div class='img-gallery'>
 {% include photo.html url="rocky-stream.jpg" alt="water tumbling down small boulders" size="large" %}